What to look for when buying an inkjet printer

 All inkjet printers hold the basic types of paper formats including letter, legal, and standard envelope sizes.
 If you plan on printing out on a special paper format it may be best to check with the manufacturer’s information to determine whether or not the printer will be able to work with that size of media.
 Your needs may also require printing on DVDs/CDs.
 Added functionality to meet these needs will generally mean considering a printer that is both physically larger, as well as more expensive.

 Duplexing is the ability to print on both sides of the paper automatically.
 Duplexing can help you reduce paper consumption.
 It is not standard on all printing models.
-The HP Deskjet D1010 does not have the capability to do auto-duplexing, but does have a setting for manual duplexing.

 Some printers load the media from the top, while others load the media in a bottom tray.
 If you have space considerations it is important to consider where the printer will be placed and if it will have enough room to load the media.